services & reSources

 More detail.
 If your design is super epic and you don’t want to miss out on any of that amazingness, discharge printing will maintain the integrity of all those important details.

 So you’re probably reading this thinking, “Wow, this is awesome!
-But there has to be a downside to discharge printing.”
+But, there has to be a downside to discharge printing.”
 Well, you’re right.
 The only major downside with discharge printing is that you have to wash the shirts before they take their “no feel” state (by “no feel” we mean you won’t be able to feel the ink sitting on top of the fabric of the shirt).
-Although not all colors will discharge, our design experts at Threadbird can help you determine the best printing method for your custom apparel.
+Although, not all colors will discharge, our design experts can help you determine the best printing method for your custom apparel.

 METALLICS & FOILS

-Metallic inks require a lower mesh count (larger holes between threads) screen so they work better with designs that don’t have fine details.
+Metallic inks require a lower mesh count screen (larger holes between threads), so they work better with designs that don’t have fine details.

 Want to brand your shirts to make them look unique?
-We can easily help you with that by removing the manufacturer’s sewn in tags and replacing it with a printed 1 color design on the inside of the shirt.
+We can easily help you with that by removing the manufacturer’s sewn-in tags and replacing them with a printed, 1-color design on the inside of the shirt.
 Please note that some brands work better with Tag Removal than others.
 We recommend American Apparel, Anvil, & Gildan.

-Gildan 8000 & all Hanes Garments contain Heat-Pressed tags!
+Gildan 8000 and all Hanes garments contain Heat-Pressed tags!
 Sorry, we cannot print tags on these garments.

 FOLDING & BAGGING

-Let us fold and bag your shirts for you for a nice professional touch.
+Let us fold and bag your shirts for you for that nice, professional touch.
 This helps keeps your shirts organized and clean.
 We also apply a size sticker onto each bag so you know what size is inside.

 Please use the following resources to prepare screen printing images, art files, and other t-shirt design specs for apparel printing.
 Feel free to contact us if you still have questions or to share your file for a quote.

-All files must be at least 300 ppi or Vector Format.
-If your file is not 300 ppi, you cannot just increase the resolution of the file.
+All files must be at least 300 ppi and in Vector Format.
+If your file is 300 ppi, but not vector art, you cannot just increase the resolution of the file.
 This is called “upsampling” and will result in a blurry image.
 If you are creating your file in Adobe Illustrator or another Vector-based software, just size your image to the size you want it to print.

 Accepted File Types